Moms Tell All: What Childbirth Feels Like the Second Time Around

 I believe it.
 Although my second son was only five days late, each day that passed after my due date (and, if I’m honest, even the weeks leading up to it) felt like torture because all signs had pointed to an early delivery.
 When a blizzard blew into town on my due date, my mom came to stay for a few nights while my midwife hunkered down at the hospital, just in case.
 But I didn’t have a blizzard baby.
 He came on his own time.

 Probably!
 The advice for first-time moms is typically to labor at home until contractions are regular and close together, but doctors and midwives often encourage women to get to the hospital much sooner with subsequent pregnancies, since things tend to move more quickly the second time around.
-“The rule of thumb I use for patients for subsequent pregnancies is usually half the labor time, half the pushing time,” Bartos says.
+“The rule of thumb I use with patients for subsequent pregnancies is usually half the labor time, half the pushing time,” Bartos says.
 “It’s just like riding a bicycle!
 Once you’re ready to push, those muscles have memory of what you did last time, so often you’re pushing efforts are better because there’s no ‘learning time.’”
-While most of the time, the second childbirth is a much easier process, Bartos says, it’s never guaranteed: There’s always the possibility that baby is bigger or in the wrong position, a complication might arise, or things just don’t go as expected.
+While most of the time the second childbirth is a much easier process, Bartos says, it’s never guaranteed: There’s always the possibility that baby is bigger or in the wrong position, a complication might arise, or things just don’t go as expected.

 Britni D., mom of a 3-year-old and one-year-old, readied herself for a long labor the first time around.
 Turns out, by the time she got to the hospital she was already 5 centimeters dilated and had her baby less than three hours later.
 She figured childbirth the second time around would be quick but wound up laboring for 14 difficult hours.
 “I feel like I had my second labor first and my first labor second,” she says.